FYI Philly hits Philadelphia's Cafe scene, Pixar Putt and Fine Fellows Creamery

 Rebel & Wolf Cafe | Facebook | Instagram

-The Black Cat Cafe serves meals with a missionv to help cats
+The Black Cat Cafe serves meals with a mission to help cats

 In the western suburb of Devon, The Black Cat Cafe is a unique cafe with a purpose - to help save cats and kittens who need furever homes.